EricLendvai/Harbour_EL/README.md

 ## About this project
 This repo takes on from the discontinued Harbour_VFP repo.
 It to include any functionality that can be used from Web and Desktop applications, and not limited to features equivalent to VFP (Microsoft Visual FoxPro).
+This library is to be used with Harbour 64-bit.
+No support is provided for 32-bit apps.

 View [ChangeLog.md](ChangeLog.md) for list of enhancements and fixes.